cliveholloway/herbert/README.md

 just in case you're curious.
 I've kept the site simple, so not much to see except for the book page navigation (that works in desktop and on mobile).

-## Features
+## Features in this repo

 For the original scans of the journal:

 - convert TIF images to PNG
 - deskew images
-- stitch images together
+- stitch images together (TODO - steep learning curve here)

 For the transcript of the journal that's in a docx file: